paulo-raca/YetAnotherArduinoWiegandLibrary/README.md

 When the state of a pin has changed, it's up to you to call `Wiegand.setPinState(pin, state)`.

 There are examples on how to use it with [Interruptions](examples/interrupts/interrupts.ino) and [Polling](examples/polling/polling.ino) on Arduinos.

 (You probably want to use interruptions)

 ## Receiving Data

 Use `Wiegand.onReceive()` to listen to messages.

-The listener receives the databuffer and number of bits (Parity bits are not present on the buffer and are not accounted on the number of bits).
+The listener receives the databuffer and number of bits.

-Keep in mind that messages with unexpected sizes, invalid checksums, etc, are silently ignored.
+If the Wiegand is initialized with `decode_messages=true` (the default), any parity/check bits are removed from the payload.
+(E.g., On a 26-bits message, the decoded payload has only 24-bits)

+## Handling error Data

+Use `Wiegand.onReceiveError()` to listen to errors.

+The callback receive the raw (non-decoded) message.

+The error can be any of these:
+- `Communication`: The message was received right away after the library started listening, so the first bits are likely lost.
+- `SizeTooBig`: The payload is bigger than the internal buffer.
+The payload will be truncated to `Wiegand::MAX_BITS`
+- `SizeUnexpected`: The library was configured to expect a specific number of bits, but we received a truncated message.
+- `DecodeFailed`: The library was initialized with `decode_messages=true` (the default), but doesn't support the message format it received.
+- `VerificationFailed`: The library was initialized with `decode_messages=true`, received a message with one of the known formats, but the message failed the parity checks.

+## Padding

+Wiegand messages have weird amounts of bits, but callbacks receive byte arrays.

+Because of this, if the payload on with wiegand data is not multiple of 8 bits, it will be padded with zeros on the most significant bits of the first byte.

+This is _probably_ what you want, so that a 4-bit message with `0xf` is encoded as `[0x0f]` instead of `[0xf0]`

-### Automatic message size detection
+## Automatic message size detection

-If the message size is specified on `Wiegand.begin(size)`, your listener will be called during the last `Wiegand.setPinState()`.
+If the message size is specified on `Wiegand.begin(size)`, your listener will be called as soon as the last bit is received, inside the call to `Wiegand.setPinState()`.
 Easy!

-On the other hand, if you are using automatic message size detections (`Wiegand.begin()`), the message will only be available a few milliseconds after the last bit is received, since the library must wait little longer to ensure the message is complete.
+On the other hand, if you are using automatic message size detections (`Wiegand.begin(Wiegand::LENGTH_ANY)`), the library considers a message finished after a few milliseconds without events.

-In this case, you should call `Wiegand.flush()` after suficient time (`WIEGAND_TIMEOUT` milliseconds) has elapsed.
+In this case, you must call `Wiegand.flush()` after suficient time (`WIEGAND_TIMEOUT` milliseconds) has elapsed.
 The easiest way is to call it from your main loop.

 __This library is not thread safe__.
 If you are using interruptions to detect changes in pin state, call `Wiegand.flush()` with interruptions disabled.